Top 10 Best Sites

-For me, trying to pick between two good dating sites, like eHarmony and Chemistry, is like trying to choose between dogs or cats.
-I like them both.
+For me, trying to pick between two good dating sites, like eharmony and Chemistry, is like trying to choose between dogs or cats.
+I like them both a lot!
 I grew up with cats because that’s what my parents preferred.
-However, I always wondered what it’d be like to have a dog.
+However, I always wanted to have a dog of my own.

 As soon as I moved out, I got a puppy, and I absolutely love having him in my life.
 It’s not that I’ve turned my back on cats — it’s just that, now that I’ve experienced both, I can make an informed decision about what kind of animal person I am.

-Co-founded in 2000 by Dr. Neil Clark Warren, a clinical psychologist, Christian theologian, and former seminary professor, eHarmony is a household name.
+Co-founded in 2000 by Dr. Neil Clark Warren, a clinical psychologist, Christian theologian, and former seminary professor, eharmony has become a household name.
 We bet you’ve seen the commercials or have a friend (or friend of a friend) who have used the site to find love.
-Here’s a chart our team created that breaks down eHarmony’s essentials:
+Here’s a chart our team created that breaks down eharmony’s essentials: